darkgraycat/meovim/README.md

 #### Target
 1. As small as possible config file `< 400~ lines`
-2. Painless work without plugins
+2. Painless work even without plugins
 3. Ease to customize
 4. Structured and readable config